jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] But I get cramps in my face.
     - [x] It's hard, because it means processing many disparate pieces of information, which takes too much energy/strain for me.
     - [x] Feels bad to leave a grouping/categorization half- finished.
     - [x] Can I make this easier for myself?
 Dim the screen.
 Dark mode would have been nice, but don't have it on Windows 7.
 Take it slower.
 Worry less about (small) mistakes.
-Accept this will take a while.
+Accept this might take a while.
 Forget about everything else?
 - [x] Done projects (now out of scope)
     - [x] ~~2008-03 02        Fundamental Principles Spec Part A Project Summary.docx"~~
     - [x] ~~2008-03 03             Orient in First Four Fundamental Principles Project Summary.docx~~